Ford School resources

 - The Expect Respect Campaign encourages and supports a respectful, inclusive and safer campus community.
 Their site includes multiple choices for ways to report hate crimes, bias incidents, and other campus safety concerns.
 If you witness or experience conduct that discriminates, stereotypes, excludes, harasses, or harms anyone in the U-M community, please report it.
 There are online, phone, and in-person reporting options at Expect Respect: Report an Incident.

-- Bias Response Team.
+- Campus Climate Support.
 The Division of Student Life has a group of professional staff, called the Bias Response Team, who focus on response to and management of bias incidents involving U-M students.

 - Harassment and Discrimination Reporting Form.
 U-M Human Resources form for reporting harassment and discrimination.
 Can be used by faculty, staff, students, and others.